 Puerto Madryn Patagonia, Argentina Travel Guide

 Autumn (March-May) temperatures are mild, typically between 10-20°C (50-68°F).
 Winds are less intense.
-Early autumn still has good opportunities for penguin viewing.
+Early autumn still offers good opportunities for penguin viewing.
 Winter (June-August) brings the coolest temperatures, from 3-12°C (37-54°F).
-Chilly conditions with occasional frosts.
+Chilly scenarios with occasional frosts.
 This is the start of Southern Right Whale season.
 Spring (September-November) sees mild temperatures, 10-22°C (50-72°F).
 Winds begin to increase.
 Spring marks the peak of whale watching and the return of large penguin colonies.

 Puerto Madryn's climate has a few specific conditions travelers consider:

 Wind: Strong, persistent winds are a hallmark of Patagonia, especially during spring and summer.
 These winds make even warm temperatures feel cooler due to wind chill.
-They also create dust, especially on unpaved roads.
+They additionally create dust, especially on unpaved roads.
 Winds sometimes cause boat tours to cancel or operate in choppier conditions.

 Sun: The UV index can be high.
 Clear Patagonian skies offer little natural protection.
 Sun exposure is a factor, even on cloudy or windy days.
 Rainfall is low year-round.